2018-2019 Slam dates:

 If poets place in a slam but have not attended open mics or writing circles, qualification will be given to the next poet on the list that has in their prelim or from the Wild Card.

 If I made the team, what is required of Brave New Voices team members?

-After the Grand Slam, once the top five poets are selected, they will go through a commitment process with their fellow team members and coaches.
-They will meet individually with coaches and Arts Corps staff to be in deep conversation on if they are able to commit fully to the BNV team experience.
+After the Grand Slam, the top five poets will meet with their fellow team members and coaches and go over commitments.
 Attending BNV is a huge honor and will only extended to those poets who have the capacity to fully participate.